 Security vendor ScanSafe has blasted its rival Websense for apparently exaggerating the alleged "Nine Ball" bulk website hijacking, it recently declared during the 3rd week of June 2009.

-According to Websense, the Nine Ball attack tried to infect end-users with keyloggers and Trojans and compromised 40,000 websites while ScanSafe said that Websense was hugely exaggerating the issue for, actually there was hardly any existence of Nine Ball.
+According to Websense, the Nine Ball attack tried to infect end-users with keyloggers and trojans and compromised 40,000 websites while ScanSafe said that Websense was hugely exaggerating the issue for, actually there was hardly any existence of Nine Ball.

 The security specialists stated that compromise of 40,000 websites represented an extreme scale of an attack, but according to ScanSafe, the figure was mystifying.